 You can gently advise your client to have short goals at the first and on their accomplishments, he can gradually move to the bigger ones.

-Ask your clients how would he celebrate when his actions will bring the desired results.
+Ask your clients how he would celebrate when his actions will bring the desired results.
 Celebrations are important!

 This question will also help you to discover what is hurting your client the most.